 Technical Support Policy

-The function of the Sonic.net, Inc. technical support staff is to assist customers with initial connection, Internet browser and email account setup.
+The function of the Sonic.net, LLC technical support staff is to assist customers with initial connection, Internet browser and email account setup.
 Support is only available for computers running recent versions of Macintosh or Windows operating systems.
-Sonic.net, Inc. does not offer over-the-phone tech support for issues such as cgi programming, Linux use, your web site, or any other issue not directly related to your dialing software or to the basic functions of your web browser and email program.
-While at its discretion the support staff may sometimes assist our customers with non-connectivity or non-email issues, any such extra service is strictly 'added value' service and provision of such service does not obligate Sonic.net, Inc. to continue to provide such service.
-Sonic.net, Inc. also provides some online discussion groups (web forums) here; these are an excellent resource and answers to many questions that lie outside of the Sonic.net, Inc. support model may be found in these forums.
+Sonic.net, LLC does not offer over-the-phone tech support for issues such as CGI programming, Linux use, your web site, or any other issue not directly related to your dialing software or to the basic functions of your web browser and email program.
+While at its discretion the support staff may sometimes assist our customers with non-connectivity or non-email issues, any such extra service is strictly 'added value' service and provision of such service does not obligate Sonic.net, LLC to continue to provide such service.
+Sonic.net, LLC also provides some online discussion groups (web forums) here; these are an excellent resource and answers to many questions that lie outside of the Sonic.net, LLC support model may be found in these forums.

 You are entitled to free assistance with setting up your connection, an Internet browser (Internet Explorer or Safari) and an email client (Windows live Mail, Microsoft Outlook, Thunderbird, or Apple Mail) on one computer.
 Support is only available for computers running recent versions of the Macintosh or Windows operating systems.
 We offer telephone technical assistance everyday, 8am-10pm (closed major holidays and from 2pm - 2:30pm on Fridays).